dgarvin57/porpoise-core/Porpoise.DataAccess/Scripts/README.md

 mysql -u root -p < 00_RebuildDatabase.sql
 ```

-## Active Migrations

-These migrations should be applied **in order** to an existing database:

-### `07_RefactorTenantAndProjectLogos.sql`
-- Adds organization branding to Tenants table (OrganizationName, OrganizationLogo, OrganizationTagline)
-- Renames ResearcherLogo → ClientLogo in Projects
-- Removes ResearcherLabel, ResearcherSubLabel, BrandingSettings from Projects
-- **Status:** Applied to current schema

-### `08_ConvertTenantIdToGuid.sql`
-- Converts TenantId from INT to GUID (VARCHAR(36))
-- Updates all foreign key relationships
-- **Status:** Superseded by 00_RebuildDatabase.sql

-### `08b_FinishTenantIdMigration.sql`
-- Cleanup script for TenantId migration
-- **Status:** Superseded by 00_RebuildDatabase.sql

-### `08c_CompleteTenantMigration.sql`
-- Final steps for TenantId migration
-- **Status:** Superseded by 00_RebuildDatabase.sql

 ## Archived Migrations

-Old migration scripts have been moved to `archive/` folder.
-These are kept for historical reference but are **not needed** for new installations since `00_RebuildDatabase.sql` includes all their changes.
+All migration scripts have been moved to `archive/` folder.
+They are kept for **historical reference only** and should **not be run** since `00_RebuildDatabase.sql` includes all their changes.

-Archived scripts:
-- `01_CreateDatabase.sql` - Initial database creation
-- `02_RecreateTables.sql` - Early table definitions
-- `03_AddMultiTenancy.sql` - Added tenant support
-- `04_CleanupProjects.sql` - Project table cleanup
-- `04_NormalizeQuestionBlocks.sql` - Question block normalization
-- `04b_FixBlockLinks.sql` - Block relationship fixes
-- `05_TestData.sql` - Early test data
-- `05_UpdateResearcherLogo.sql` - Logo field updates
-- `06_*` - Various data and schema updates
-- `07_ResetAndLoadCleanTestData.sql` - Test data reset
-- `08_ExpandQuestionFields.sql` - Question field additions
-- `09_RemoveCalculatedFields.sql` - Field cleanup

-## Migration Strategy Going Forward

-### For New Environments
-1. Run `00_RebuildDatabase.sql`
-2. Done!
-You have the latest schema with sample data

-### For Existing Production Databases
-1. Create new migration scripts numbered sequentially (10, 11, 12, etc.)
-2. Test migrations on a copy of production data
-3. Apply migrations in order
-4. Update `00_RebuildDatabase.sql` to include the changes for future fresh installs
+### Why archived?

+The rebuild script is the single source of truth.
+Running old migrations could:
+- Create inconsistencies
+- Miss dependencies between migrations
+- Cause errors with updated schema

-### Creating New Migrations
+## Creating New Migrations

-When you need to modify the schema:
+When you need to modify the schema going forward:

 1. **Create a new numbered script** (e.g., `10_AddNewFeature.sql`)
 2. **Write forward migration** (ALTER TABLE, ADD COLUMN, etc.)